Ofrendas, An Homage to the Colorful Traditions of Mexico’s Día de los Muertos, at History Fort Lauderdale

 Stake your spot on the lawn of History Fort Lauderdale for this annual traditional, colorful skeleton processional sponsored by Riverwalk, City of Fort Lauderdale and the Puppet Network & Puppet Guild of South Florida.
 Community members in skeleton costumes and masks “meander through villages” to visit the graves of their ancestors.
 City Officials will kick-off the parade and then mariachi musicians lead the way as this processional of thousands of skeletons streams from Huizenga Plaza west along Riverwalk.
 It then heads north on SW 3rd Avenue, where the celebration continues at Revolution Live Entertainment Complex.
 During the event, History Fort Lauderdale will welcome guests to place their offerings in the “Ofrendas” exhibit room from noon – 8 p.m.
 Visit www.dayofthedeadflorida.com for schedule information.

 Community Conversation with Jonathan Chait Auerbach, Consul General of Mexico, on Monday, October 21, at 6 p.m.; Open to the public.
 Suggested donation of $10.

 Join History Fort Lauderdale for a discussion about the historical traditions of Day of the Dead in Mexico.
 RSVP requested at http://bit.ly/HFLOfrendasConversation.

 For more information about History Fort Lauderdale’s “Ofrendas” exhibit and activities, call (954) 463-4431 or visit us online at historyfortlauderdale.org.
-Follow us on Facebook at facebook.com/ftlhistory on Instagram @ftlhistory and on Twitter @FLLhistory.If you love Soul Of Miami, please consider leaving a testimonial.
+Follow us on Facebook at facebook.com/ftlhistory on Instagram @ftlhistory and on Twitter @FLLhistory.Thank you for using Soul Of Miami!